Nathan22Miles/PtxMCP/_README.md

 # ptx-mcp

-An MCP (Model Context Protocol) server that reads scripture text directly from local Paratext project folders (USFM files) and exposes it as tools an LLM can call.
+MCP (Model Context Protocol) server that reads scripture text directly from local Paratext project folders (USFM files) and exposes it as tools an LLM can call.

 ## Example prompts supported

-Once the server is configured (see below), you can just ask Claude natural-language questions — it picks the right tool and arguments on its own.
+Once the server is installed (see below), you can ask Claude natural-language questions — it picks the right tool and arguments on its own.

 - "What Paratext projects do I have available?"